istreamdata/orientgo/README.md

 The primary focus of ogonori is to build a Go (golang) client supporting the OrientDB version 2 Network Binary Protocol for both Document and Graph databases.

-The ogonori driver is under active development: it is in an alpha-state for the core features and the API is potentially unstable (though getting more stable now).
+The quux00/ogonori driver is **no longer** under active development.

-Here's what you can do with it right now:
+As of the v1 tag, here's what you can do with it:

 1. Do most any OrientDB SQL statements via `obinary.SQLQuery` and `obinary.SQLCommand`, including support for OrientDB fetch plans.
 2. Create `oschema.ODocument` objects and create them in the DB via `obinary.CreateRecord`.